pallets/flask/docs/quickstart.rst

 The here mentioned :func:`~flask.escape` does escaping for you if you are not using the template engine (like in this example).

-.. admonition:: How to generate good Secret Keys
+.. admonition:: How to generate good secret keys

    The problem with random is that it's hard to judge what random is.
 And a secret key should be as random as possible.
 Your operating system